safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 #### Creating Smart contract signatures

-**1/1 Safe Account**
+**1/1 Safe account**

 The smart contract signatures supported by Safe differ from regular ECDSA signatures.
 We will use the special method `SigningMethod.SAFE_SIGNATURE` to generate these kind of signatures.

 To start signing with the 1/1 Safe, we need the adapter for `owner3` and the new `safeAddress` for the signature.
-The new `safeAddress` is associated with the child Safe Account.
+The new `safeAddress` is associated with the child Safe account.
 Let's connect the adapter and safe, and continue with the signing process:

 ```typescript
 // Create a new transaction object with an empty signatures array.
 The txHash should remain the same.
 You can copy the safeTx object and remove the contents of the signatures array